OldLiao/learngit/readme.txt

-Git is a version contrtol system.
+Git is a distributed version contrtol system.
 Git is free software.